Skip to content

 Forwarding HTML Attributes

 In addition to the options below in the component's API section, you can specify any HTML attribute you like.
-All attributes that don't interfere with the API of the React component are forwarded to the root <input> HTML element.
+All attributes that don't interfere with the API of the React component and that aren't filtered out by transferProps helper are forwarded to the <input> HTML element.
 This enables making the component interactive and helps to improve its accessibility.

 <TextField